Ayngie/natural-guide-to-gestational-diabetes/README.md

 # Your Natural Guide To Gestational Diabetes (GDM)

+N.B This project exists in an identical copy with a swedish title.
+Were you looking for this projects repo with a swedish title and Readme?
+Find the [swedish version here](https://github.com/Ayngie/naturlig-guide-till-graviditetsdiabetes).

 ## Description
 This is a degree project for Frontend Developer studies at Medieinstitutet in Stockholm (2022-2024).